mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 ### Cleansing Touch
 Beginning at 13th level, you can use your Lay on Hands and expend 10 hit points from your pool of healing to end one spell on yourself or on one willing creature that you touch.

-## Divine Smite
-Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon's damage.
-The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each spell level higher than 1st.
-The damage gets a bonus of 1d8 if the target is an undead or a fiend.

 ## Fighting Style
 At 2nd level, you adopt a particular style of fighting as your specialty.
 Choose one of the following options.
 You can't take the same Fighting Style option more than once, even if you get to choose again.